SASPAC

 SASI's Library

-We have a range of books available for perusal and borrowing by members.
+We have a large range of books available for perusal and borrowing by members.

 A catalogue is available on our library computer at the observatory.